pietrocagnasso/Polito-MSc/Data Science Lab: Processes and Methods/README.md

 [Here](https://github.com/pietrocagnasso/Polito-MSc/blob/main/Data%20Science%20Lab:%20Processes%20and%20Methods/Report.pdf) you can find the report I wrote.

 N.B.
-Data are zipped since a file was exceeded the limits of GitHub.
+Data are zipped since a file exceeded the limits of GitHub.